 3. Murrumbidgee Irrigation Areas.-(i) Description.
-These areas comprise about a third of the State's irrigated acreage and in 1955-56, together with lands adjacent supplied under agreement, received 195,468 acre feet of the total water allocated within the State for stock, domestic supply and irrigation (625,067 acre feet).
+These areas comprise about a third of the State's irrigated acreage and in 1956-57, together with lands adjacent supplied under agreement, received 318,388 acre feet of the total water allocated within the State for stock, domestic supply and irrigation (1,112,236 acre feet).
 They are served by the Burrinjuck Dam (capacity 837,000 acre feet), 40 miles north-west of Canberra, on the Murrumbidgee.
 The catchment above the dam is 5,000 square miles.
 The river rises on the high plateau north of Mount Kosciusko where the average annual rainfall exceeds 60 inches.
 Flow for the irrigation districts is supplemented by unregulated flow below the dam from the Tumut River.
 The dam also provides town supplies for Gundagai, Wagga, Narrandera, Hay, Balranald, and for towns served by the South-West Tablelands scheme.

 Domestic and stock water and water for irrigation are supplied for the Irrigation Districts of Tabbita, Benerembah and Wah Wah and the Flood Control and Irrigation District of Lowbidgee.
 Flood flows are relied on to serve the Lowbidgee district and water is not released from the dam for that purpose.
 For the other undertakings, however, water is stored during the winter and spring freshets, fed by melting snows, and is released during the September-April irrigation season.
 It passes along the river channel to Berembed Weir, 240 miles westward, where it is diverted to the main canal with an off-take capacity of 1,600 cubic feet per second.
 The main canal has been completed to beyond Griffith, 961⁄2 miles from the off-take.
-Reticulation channels aggregate approximately 834 miles and drainage channels 765 miles.
+Reticulation channels aggregate approximately 857 miles and drainage channels 785 miles.
 In addition, approximately 374 miles of supply channels run through adjacent irrigation districts in which the water supply is operated and maintained by the Commission, but land transactions are not under its control.

 The land on which the Murrumbidgee Irrigation Areas are situated originally comprised large sheep stations and was sparsely populated.
 Population was 12,000 in 1923, 15,000 in 1929, 20,000 at the 1947 Census and 24,000 at the 1954 Census.
-At the 1954 Census the population of the Yanco district (with Lecton as the centre) was 10,000; and the population of the Mirrool Area (with Griffith as the centre) was 14,000.
+At the 1954 Census the population of the Yanco district (with Leeton as the centre) was 10,000 and the population of the Mirrool Area (with Griffith as the centre) was 14,000.

 (ii) Administration.
-The Water Conservation and Irrigation Commission controls land transactions and water supplies for the Murrumbidgee Irrigation Areas, also the distribution of electricity throughout those areas.
-Other local government services, including town water supply, are provided by Shire Councils.
+The Water Conservation and Irrigation Commission controls land transactions and water supplies for the Murrumbidgee Irrigation Areas.
+Other local government services, including electricity and town water supply, are provided by Councils.
 Land is disposed of by the Commission under freehold or perpetual lease tenure or leased for short terms for grazing or cultivation.
-The area under occupation at 30th June, 1956, was 350,811 acres, including 35,445 held for short lease grazing, agriculture, etc.
+The area under occupation at 30th June, 1957, was 377,248 acres, including 38,918 held for short lease grazing, agriculture, etc.

 (iii) Production.
-Since the inauguration of the scheme in 1911 the volume of production from the area has greatly increased.
+Since the inauguration of the scheme in 1912 the volume of production from the area has greatly increased.
 Numbers of new crops are grown while the volume of the major products of the area prior to the scheme, such as wool and livestock for slaughtering, has expanded considerably.
 The principal products to-day are : wool, livestock for slaughtering, rice, citrus fruits, peaches and nectarines, grapes, tomatoes, peas, beans and root vegetables.

-Rice growing was initiated on the Murrumbidgee Irrigation Area in 1924 and has since become the most important crop grown in the area.
-In 1955-56, the total area sown in the Murrumbidgee Irrigation Area (and adjacent lands supplied under agreement) was 25,087 acres and the total quantity of water delivered for the rice crops was 122,428 acre feet.
+Rice growing was initiated on the Murrumbidgee Irrigation Areas in 1924 and has since become the most important crop grown in the area.
+In 1956-57, the total area sown in the Murrumbidgee Irrigation Areas was 30,182 acres and the total quantity of water delivered for the rice crops was 154,672 acre feet.